 You will need to update some maps first.

-Just as we already drew the Entrance and Exit before, we draw 4 Exits while they require one Spawning Point each.
+Just as we already made the Entrance and Exit before, we make 4 Exits while they require one Spawning Point each.
 Check the according Region Ids in the table below; you can change them in the Plugin Manager if you need to.
 Finally, we put some transfer events just as shown in the picture; we will fill their command lists later.

 |Region Id||Spawn Point|